sg1527/k8_multinode_installation_process/README.md

 ```
 sudo swapoff -a
 ```
-## If there are any swap entries in the /etc/fstab file, remove them using a text editor such as nano:
+## ......If there are any swap entries in the /etc/fstab file, remove them using a text editor such as nano:
 ```
 sudo nano /etc/fstab
 ```